10 Different Types of Frogs in Arizona

 The Tarahumara Frog ranges from light brown to dark green with a black stripe down its back.
 It has a pointed snout with nostrils that extend almost halfway down its head, which allows it to breathe while buried under leaves or soil.

-The Tarahumara Frog spends most of its life underground and emerges during the wet season at night.
+The Tarahumara Frog spends most of its life underground and emerges at night during the wet season.
 Males croak loudly to attract females, often filling up small streams and ponds with mating calls.
 Eggs are laid in large masses attached to vegetation near water.

 Females attach clusters of eggs on submerged plants so that tadpoles can access air and water while they develop into adults.